5/1/2025

 speaker

-David Buzucki
+David Bazzucchi

 Yeah, and I would say just to add to that doesn't mean we ignore bookings per hour.
 It means we focus first on genre expansion and DAU hour expansion.
 In the backdrop, we already mentioned three on the call.
 Automatic price optimization improves bookings per hour.
 Regional pricing, we're not sharing any numbers in the early developers, improves bookings per hour.
 And finally, as we move our really payments, more of them to higher leverage type payments also improves our ability to move that money back.
-So both, I think the big one is moving genre expansion and just growing.
+So both I think the big one is moving genre expansion and just growing.
 But in addition, we do focus on bookings per hour.

 speaker

-Clark Lampen
+Clark Lampin

-Analyst, DTIG
+Analyst, DTIG Research

 speaker

-David Buzucki
+David Bazzucchi

 speaker